nexendrie/rss/docs/index.md

 You can also set language, copyright, managingEditor and webMaster for channel by setting property of the same name on Generator.

+We add generator and docs to channel but you can change their values by setting property of the same name Generator.
+If you do not want to have them in your channel at all, set their values to an empty string.

 Nette applications
 ------------------